 There are several sources of errors that can lead to an inaccurate visual representation of anatomical structures in virtual endoscopy.
 Most notorious are partial volume effects and undersampling which generate "fake" connections between the various caverns that are actually not connected.
-Furthermore, motion artifacts can reduce the visual quality running at 2.8GHz and an ATI Radeon 9700Pro graphics accelerator rendered more than 1.1M triangles (tracheo-bronchial tree is visible only) at 53fps.
-In the semi-transparent mode, it achieved 36fps rendering the tracheo-bronchial and the pulmonary artery trees of almost 2M triangles.
-All geometry is arranged in triangle strips, compiled in OpenGL display lists.

-severely or distort the actual anatomical geometry.
+Furthermore, motion artifacts can reduce the visual quality severely or distort the actual anatomical geometry.
 These artifacts are generated by movement of the patient during a (long) medical scanning procedure.
 Another example is scanning of fast moving body parts, ie., the valves of the heart, which cannot be traced by modern volumetric scanners.

 Even if these effects do not reduce the accuracy of the volumetric representation, the quality of the visualization depends heavily on the quality of the segmentation process.
-Isovalues that are not selected with sufficient particularity lead to holes in surfaces, if the isovalue is to low, or existing holes in the surface are closed and vice versa.
+Isovalues that are not selected with sufficient particularity lead to holes in surfaces, if the isovalue is too low, or existing holes in the surface are closed and vice versa.
 In Figure 19, the hole in the ventricular septum between the two lateral ventricles varies in size, depending on the isovalue.
-However, the question of which isovalue is correct is not easy to answer in this case, because the volume data in that area is inconclusive (Fig. 19c); due to partial volume effects, it is not clear exactly what size the hole is.
-In 10, I provide a more detailed discussion the various sources of artifacts.
+However, the question of which isovalue is correct is not easy to answer in this case, because the volume data in that area is inconclusive (Fig. 19c); due to partial volume effects, it is not clear exact what size the hole is.
+In Bartz10, I provide a more detailed discussion of the various sources of artifacts.

 Besides visual quality, interactivity is a major issue for virtual endoscopy.
 A rendering speed significantly below interactive rendering (10 fps) is usually not well accepted in the medical community.
-If virtual endoscopy is used for inter- operative navigation, no measurable rendering lag is acceptable.
+If virtual endoscopy is used for intra-operative navigation, no measurable rendering lag is acceptable.
 The virtual endoscopy system must deliver realtime rendering performance to represent the geometry of the current view of the endoscope immediately with every movement of the endoscope.
 These requirements are usually not met with most virtual endoscopy systems.
 Even the VIVENDI system does not provide sufficient performance for all applications; virtual angioscopy of the heart provides only a few frames per second.
 The widely visible inner geometry of the left and right ventricles of the heart allows only a culling rate of 80%, which leaves a high polygonal complexity for rendering.
-For all other applications however, VIVENDI meets the requirements for interactive exploration and in particular for inter-operative real-time navigation of ventricular MRI datasets.
+For all other applications however, VIVENDI meets the requirements for interactive exploration and in particular for intra-operative real-time navigation of ventricular MRI datasets.